ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

   specifications, auxiliary connections could be created by the switch and are helpful to improve the switch processing performance and exploit the parallelism of most switch implementations.

-* **Multiple controllers**: (*Work in progress*) Each switch can only be managed by a single controller.
-According to the OpenFlow specifications, having multiple controllers would improve reliability as the switch can continue to operate if one controller or controller connection fails.

 * **OpenFlow channel encryption**: The switch and controller may communicate through a TLS connection to provide authentication and